Rhadinoceraea micans: Life cycle and behaviour

 The adult iris sawflies lay their eggs in May on the leaves of irises (especially the yellow flag).
 The eggs are in large flat placards on iris leaves.
 The female lays the eggs by inserting her "saw" into the blade of the leaf near the thickened middle, not far from the leaf base.
 As many as 19 eggs may be inserted into separate cells of a single leaf.
 The larvae eat the leaves until about July and then crawl into the ground.
 There, they spin cocoons and pupate.
 They overwinter as pupae.
 The adults hatch in May of the following year.

 The adults fly reluctantly and may sham death if touched.

 The larvae are serious garden pests and can completely defoliate irises, especially the yellow iris, when these are growing by water.
 Irises on dry ground are however not attacked.

 Distribution

-The iris sawfly is endemic to Europe, being found in Britain, France, Sweden, Finland, Denmark, the low countries, Germany, Poland, Italy, Bulgaria and Romania.
+The iris sawfly is endemic to Europe, being found in Britain, France, Sweden, Finland, Denmark, Netherlands, Germany, Poland, Italy, Bulgaria and Romania.
 It is absent from Spain, Sicily and the Mediterranean islands, Greece, former Yugoslavia and countries east of Poland.